verdverm/neo4j-tutorials/GettingStarted/CreatingNodesAndRelationships/README.md

 	fmt.Printf("queryNode() -> %+v\n", n.Data)
 ```

-## Create a movie and connect it to an actor in one query
+### Create a movie and connect it to an actor in one statement
 ``` Go
 	actor := "Tom Hanks"
 	movie := "Sleepless in Seattle"